viafintech/Barzahlen-Ruby/README.md

 For development purposes the client lib can be set to sandbox mode by setting the `sandbox`-variable in the configuration to true.

-For further information please refer to the [Barzahlen API Sandbox Documentation][api_documentation_sandbox]
+For further information please refer to the [viafintech API Sandbox Documentation][api_documentation_sandbox]

 ```ruby
 Barzahlen.configure do |config|